xqinghu/druid/docs/content/tutorials/cluster.md

 - `druid.query.groupBy.maxResults`

 <div class="note-caution">
-Keep -XX:MaxDirectMemory >= numThreads*sizeBytes, otherwise Druid will fail to start up..
+Keep -XX:MaxDirectMemory >= numThreads*sizeBytes, otherwise Druid will fail to start up.
 </div>

 Please see the Druid [configuration documentation](../configuration/index.html) for a full description of all